...

 Brainspotting Defined

-Brainspotting is defined as an advanced brain-body therapy that focuses on identifying, processing, and releasing trauma, mental health imbalances and residual emotional stress.
-It is based on the premise that ‘where you look affects how you feel’ and finds that eye positions correlate with unconscious, emotional experiences.
-When you focus on an eye position related to an upsetting issue, you release the emotional and physical stress within the issue.
-Brainspotting reaches parts of the brain that are not generally accessed in traditional talk therapy and most other types of therapy.
+Brainspotting is defined as an advanced brain-body therapy that focuses on identifying, processing, and releasing trauma, traumatic memories, mental health imbalances, and residual emotional stress.
+As a form of alternative therapy, it offers a unique and powerful approach to trauma therapy, particularly for individuals who have not found relief through traditional methods.
+Based on the premise that “where you look affects how you feel,” Brainspotting uses specific eye positions that correlate with unconscious, emotional experiences stored deep within the brain.
+By focusing on an eye position linked to a distressing issue, individuals can access and release the emotional and physical stress held within that memory.
+This method reaches parts of the brain that are not typically accessed in traditional talk therapy or most other forms of therapy, allowing for deeper healing.

 David Grand Developed Brainspotting